-Second, we show that seasonal harvesting is a win-win optimal solution by achieving higher annual harvest, higher steady state equilibrium, and higher economic value than any obtained in the case of annual harvesting.
-These results can be explained by the combined effects of the actualization of the growth rates of the stock, decrease of harvesting costs, and more frequent discounting which all take place if the stock is harvested seasonally (quarterly or monthly).
+Second, we use the Bellman approach to show that seasonal harvesting (quarterly or monthly harvest) is a win-win optimal solution that achieves higher harvest, higher steady state equilibrium, and higher economic value than annual harvesting.
+These results can be explained by the combined effects of the actualization of the growth rates of the stock, decrease of harvesting costs, and more frequent discounting, which all take place if the stock is harvested seasonally (quarterly or monthly).

-Third, we show that the discrete-time solution converges fast to that obtained in continuous-time.
-In particular, convergence is achieved if the stock is harvested quarterly ($\Delta t = 0.25$), which seems to confirm the robustness of the discretization method.
+Third, we show that the discrete-time solution quickly converges to that obtained in continuous-time.
+In particular, convergence is achieved if the stock is harvested quarterly, which seems to confirm the robustness of the discretization method.